Azure/azure-sdk-for-net/sdk/modelsrepository/Azure.Iot.ModelsRepository/README.md

 ## Troubleshooting

 All service operations will throw RequestFailedException on failure, with helpful error codes and other information.
+The client also produces diagnostic events and logging which can be listened to with an [EventListener](eventsourcelistener_reference).

 ## Next steps